-The Board finds that substantial evidence is included in the administrative record demonstrating the economic benefits which the County would derive from implementation of the Project, including, but not limited to the following:
+LAFCo finds that substantial evidence is included in the administrative record demonstrating the economic benefits that the County would derive from implementation of the Project, including, but not limited to the following:

-- The Board finds that employment opportunities within the County will be provided at the Project by creating construction jobs and jobs at the regional retail/commercial uses, neighborhood-serving retail uses, business-professional office uses, research and development uses, public service facilities and university/college campus center.
-The Board further finds that at build-out, the Project is estimated to provide a total of 6,669 new jobs. - The Board finds that the Project's 223-acre university/college campus area provides the opportunity to attract a major employer of highly trained and educated workers such as university professors, school administrators, researchers and teaching assistants.
-The Board finds that there is demand for such an institution in California, and in the Sacramento region.
-In making this finding, the Board has determined that it is beneficial to have land already designated in a manner compatible with the use being sought; the need to go through a lengthy entitlement and permit process before construction can begin can be an important deterrent for major employers of this kind.
-Thus, the Project will attract and incentivize a higher-learning institution. - The Board finds that the 966,779 sq.ft. of commercial uses proposed at the Town Center area of the Project have the potential to generate substantial sales tax revenue for the County that can be used to support numerous important County public safety and health services and programs.
-The Board further finds that the Project represents a significant capital investment in the County and will generate substantial property tax revenue.
-In addition, the Board finds that businesses locating in the Project will provide substantial employment opportunities in a variety of jobs in the retail, office and educational environments, and that such employment provides steady income, thus supporting other businesses and provides stable employment and income that in turn enhances the local economy. - The Board finds that the Project's Finance Plan meets the goals of General Plan Policy CI-27 that requires a project's public facilities financing plan to incorporate and fund the capital costs for transit.
+- LAFCo finds that employment opportunities within the County will be provided at the Project by creating construction jobs and jobs at the regional retail/commercial uses, neighborhood-serving retail uses, business-professional office uses, research and development uses, public service facilities and university/college campus center.
+LAFCo further finds that at build-out, the Project is estimated to provide a total of 6,669 new jobs. - LAFCo finds that the Project's 223-acre university/college campus area provides the opportunity to attract a major employer of highly trained and educated workers such as university professors, school administrators, researchers and teaching assistants.
+LAFCo finds that there is demand for such an institution in California, and in the Sacramento region.
+In making this finding, LAFCo has determined that it is beneficial to have land already designated in a manner compatible with the use being sought; the need to go through a lengthy entitlement and permit process before construction can begin can be an important deterrent for major employers of this kind.
+Thus, the Project will attract and incentivize a higher-learning institution. - LAFCo finds that the 966,779 sq.ft. of commercial uses proposed at the Town Center area of the Project have the potential to generate substantial sales tax revenue for the County that can be used to support numerous important County public safety and health services and programs.
+LAFCo further finds that the Project represents a significant capital investment in the County and will generate substantial property tax revenue.
+In addition, LAFCo finds that businesses locating in the Project will provide substantial employment opportunities in a variety of jobs in the retail, office and educational environments, and that such employment provides steady income, thus supporting other businesses and provides stable employment and income that in turn enhances the local economy. - 2.
+Environmental, Educational and Land Use Considerations.